coolsamson7/aspyx/README.md

 - `param_types`
    list of arg types
 - `return_type`
-   the retur type
+   the return type
 - `has_decorator(decorator: Callable) -> bool`
-   return `True`, if the method is decorated with the specified decrator
+   return `True`, if the method is decorated with the specified decorator
 - `get_decorator(decorator: Callable) -> Optional[DecoratorDescriptor]`
    return a descriptor covering the decorator.
 In addition to the callable, it also stores the supplied args in the `args` property